 The school organization was established, the site was selected, and the school opened its doors for the first classes September 1, 1948.

-The student body of the school has grown steadily each year reaching an accumulative total for both day and evening students of over 1800 during the past school year.
+Since the inception of the program the combined enrollment in the day and evening classes exceeded thirteen hundred students each year.